neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 * `anat`: anatomical (e.g. histology, using confocal or lightsheet)

-In some cases, the *Broad* datatype names may not be specific enough, for example if a session includes two different types of electrophysiological recordings, or anatomical imaging methods.
-In this case, the *Broad* datatype name *must* be substituted for a *Narrow* datatype name rather than place two different datatypes in a *Broad* datatype folder.
-See the dropdown below for the full list of supported *Narrow* datatype names.
+In some cases, the *Broad* datatype names may not be specific enough, for example if two different types of electrophysiological (`ephys`) recording were run.
+In this case, the *Broad* datatype name *must* be substituted for a *Narrow* datatype name (rather than placing two different datatypes in a *Broad* datatype folder).
+See the dropdown below for the full list of supported *Narrow* datatypes.

 :::{dropdown} Narrow datatypes
 :color: info